 Regulatory changes with a significant impact on the models are monitored and analyzes in detail by the modeling teams.

-This is notably the case for the EBA Regulatory Technical Standards (RTS) on the new definition of default for which a global project is underway within the Group to integrate the impacts on the models used and adapt operational processes.
+This is notably the case for the EBA Regulatory Technical Standards (RTS) on the new definition of default for which two packages was sent to the ECB in 2020 and for which RCI is waiting for the ECB's decision.